 Cardholders earn 3x points for every $1 spent on Southwest Airlines® purchases.
 They also earn 2x points for every $1 spent on Rapid Rewards hotel and car rental partner purchases, on local transit and commuting, including rideshare, and 1x point per $1 spent on all other purchases.

-New Southwest® Rapid Rewards® Premier Business Credit Card cardholders can earn 60,000 points after spending $3,000 on purchases in the first 3 months the account is open.
+New Southwest® Rapid Rewards® Premier Business Credit Card cardholders can earn 60,000 points after spending $3,000 on purchases in the first 3 months from account opening.

 Employee cards come at no additional cost while you can also earn points on employee spending.
 There are no foreign transaction fees, but the annual fee is $99.